Fikayoz/Dai-s-Music-Player/README.md

-- An app to let you play music on your browser.
-Built from scratch
+- A webpage to demo playing music in your browser
+-  Just open the Index.html to see how it works
 - Shoutout to https://www.youtube.com/@GreatStackDev